 Sometimes black shadowy specks called floaters may appear in front of the eye which move directionally with eye movement and are more prominent against clear backgrounds.
 These do not need any intervention as these are usually due to protein particles, fibers or blood cells in the vitreous.
 However, if they increase suddenly and significantly, it may suggest a vitreous hemorrhage or detachment.

 It is the inflammation of parts of the uveal tract and includes iridocyclitis (inflammation of iris and ciliary body), and choroiditis (inflammation of the choroid).
-It can occur post trauma, infection or surgery, and also be associated with other inflammatory autoimmune conditions in the body like arthritis, ankylosing spondylitis, systemic lupus erythematosus (SLE), sarcoidosis, or inflammatory bowel disease (Crohn’s type IBD).
-The symptoms include eye redness, pain, light sensitivity (called photophobia) along with blurring or decreased vision, and presence of floaters in front of the eye.
+It can occur post-trauma, infection or surgery, and also be associated with other inflammatory autoimmune conditions in the body like arthritis, ankylosing spondylitis, systemic lupus erythematosus (SLE), sarcoidosis, or inflammatory bowel disease (Crohn’s type IBD).
+The symptoms include eye redness, pain, light sensitivity (called photophobia) along with blurring or decreased vision, and the presence of floaters in front of the eye.
 The treatment includes using corticosteroids as eye drops, or sometimes as eye injections or oral tablets to control the inflammation.
-In severe cases stronger immunosuppressive injections may be needed.
-Eye drops to widen (dilate) the pupil are also given as this helps to relieve pain and reduce formation of adhesions between the iris and the lens/cornea (called synechiae).
+In severe cases, stronger immunosuppressive injections may be needed.
+Eye drops to widen (dilate) the pupil are also given as this helps to relieve pain and reduce the formation of adhesions between the iris and the lens/cornea (called synechiae).
 Infection, when present is treated with antibiotics.

 Uveitis can present with some short-term and long-term complications.
 Secondary glaucoma is sometimes seen due to synechiae closing the angle and preventing aqueous flow, or the inflammatory cells clogging the trabecular meshwork.
 Therefore, eyedrops to lower intraocular pressure may need to be temporarily used.
 Cataracts can develop due to the inflammation as well as the prolonged use of the steroid medicines.
 Choroiditis can sometimes cause inflammation of the adjoining retina (chorioretinitis) which can cause swelling of the retina especially the macula (edema), leading to a reduction in vision.